kashyapsavaliya/kashyapsavaliya/README.md

-### Hi there 👋
+### Howdy 👋

 I'm Kashyap, I automate and manage servers for living.

-🌱 I’m currently learning K8s aka Kubernetes!
+🔭 I’m currently working on my homelab and various home automations!
 <!--
 **kashyapsavaliya/kashyapsavaliya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.